rundeck/anvils-demo/README.md

 file specifies what actions users like the "ops" and "dev" can do.
 All groups can view information about the nodes, jobs, and history so everybody has basic visibility.

+When logging into each of the users, notice how the job listing and job toolbar reflect the permissions of each user.

 ## Nodes

-The anvils project has several nodes defined.
+The anvils project contains several nodes.
 Go to the "Run" page and press the button "Show all nodes".
 You will see the following nodes:

 * app_1